johnh865/americans4representation/src/site/resources.md

 * deKieffer, Donald. **The Citizens Guide to Lobbying Congress**. - Book on how to become a lobbyist.
 * Richan, Willard. **Lobbying for Social Change** - Another book on how to be an effective lobbyist.
   - Some interesting quotes:
-    - "Personal commitment to a cause is one of the most underestimated resources in advocacy"
+    - *"Personal commitment to a cause is one of the most underestimated resources in advocacy."*
-    - "Lobbying is not a solo activity.
+    - *"Lobbying is not a solo activity.
 Make allies.
-This may require balancing your agenda against items in someone else's.
+This may require balancing your agenda against items in someone else's."*
 * Mason, Lilliana. **Uncivil Agreement: How Politics Became Our Identity** - I haven't read this one yet, but here Lilliana argues that politics is driven less about actual policy and ideology but rather about "identity".